w3f/polkadot-wiki/kusama-guide/translated_docs/ko/maintain-guides-how-to-validate-kusama.md

 You will not need a very powerful machine to run your validator, but you should be aware of the resource constraints.
 The most important resource for your validator node is networking bandwidth, followed by its storage and memory capabilities.
 The bare minimum requirements for a machine to run a validator are as follows:

 - **Storage:** 40GB - 80GB.
 Kusama doesn't have very heavy storage requirements yet so something in this range will be fine, just keep in mind you may have to upgrade it later if the chain state becomes very big.
 - **Memory:** 2GB - 8GB.
 2GB is really the minimum memory you should operate your validator with, anything less than this make build times too inconvenient.
 For better performance you can bump it up to 4GB or 8GB, but anything more than that is probably over-kill.
+In order to compile the binary yourself you will likely need ~8GB.
 - **CPU:** 1 - 2.
 One CPU is okay, but 2 is better.
 Again, this is a performance preference.

 On most cloud service providers, these specs are usually within the $10 - $20 per month range.